-- 97. The capacity for humanity to use science, technology and innovation (STI) to confront crises in transformative ways, and for STI to deliver for the public good was clear during the pandemic.
-The potential for STI to be applied to the SDGs is vastly untapped and institutional and other barriers that stand in the way of STI progress must be recognized and lowered. - 98.
-Increasing funding for SDG-related research and innovation on underlying social issues, social policy and grassroot innovations, particularly in low-income countries, would provide the data, evidence and analytical tools to better inform actions for the SDGs.
-Access to knowledge, technology and opportunities to contribute to STI development must be improved including through strengthened technology transfer.
-Creative solutions for removing paywalls and sharing knowledge need to be scaled up and public-private partnerships can boost digital infrastructure investments, but governments need to ensure that regulatory frameworks are in place.
+- 97. The capacity for humanity to use science, technology and innovation to confront crises in transformative ways, and for science, technology and innovation to deliver for the public good, was clear during the pandemic.
+The potential for science, technology and innovation to be applied to the Sustainable Development Goals is vastly untapped, and institutional and other barriers that stand in the way of science, technology and innovation progress must be recognized and lowered. - 98.
+Increasing funding for Goals-related research and innovation on underlying social issues, social policy and grass-roots innovations, in particular in low-income countries, would provide the data, evidence and analytical tools to better inform actions for the Goals.
+Access to knowledge, technology and opportunities to contribute to science, technology and innovation development must be improved, including through strengthened technology transfer.
+Creative solutions for removing paywalls and sharing knowledge need to be scaled up, and public-private partnerships can boost digital infrastructure investments, but Governments need to ensure that regulatory frameworks are in place.
 Applying science to solve complex interlinked challenges calls for cross-disciplinary collaboration.
-A strong science-policy-society interface can build trust in science and evidence as emphasized in the 2023 Global Sustainable Development Report.
+A strong science-policy-society interface can build trust in science and evidence, as emphasized in the 2023 Global Sustainable Development Report.
 Trust in the science behind COVID-19 vaccines and climate change, for example, needs to be actively built through open and inclusive deliberations for individuals to use technology solutions or change behaviour.